Director, Vancouver Functional Neurosurgery

 Vancouver, BC, V5Z 1M9

 Dr. Honey completed medical school at the University of Toronto.
 He then went up to Oxford University as a Canadian Rhodes Scholar to pursue a doctoral degree in neurophysiology.
 He returned to Canada and studied neurosurgery at the University of British Columbia.
 He received his neurosurgical qualifications in 1995 and was invited to join the Faculty of Medicine at UBC.
 He was promoted to Associate Professor with tenure in 2003 and to full Professor of Surgery (Neurosurgery) at UBC and VGH in 2015.

 Dr Honey’s area of specialization is stereotactic and functional neurosurgery.
 He has been invited to lecture around the world.
 He has received competitive grant funding for his research from a number of different sources.
 He has introduced 12 new operations to British Columbia and was the first surgeon in the world to perform 1.
 MVD for HELPS syndrome and 2.
 DBS for spasmodic dysphonia.

 Dr. Honey was elected President of the British Columbia Section of Neurosurgery in 2016.
 He was elected President of the Canadian Society of Neuromodulation in 2016.
 He was the President of the Canadian Section of Stereotactic & Functional Neurosurgery for its first seven years.
-He is on the Board of the World Society of Stereotactic & Functional Neurosurgery and was on the Board of the American Society of Stereotactic & Functional Neurosurgery.
+He is on the Boards of the World Society of Stereotactic & Functional Neurosurgery and the International Neuromodulation Society and was on the Board of the American Society of Stereotactic & Functional Neurosurgery.